Vishnu213/Nanosat_FF_mission/README.md

 ### Relative orbital dynamics with J2 pertubation in nearly non singular orbital element representation

-Due to simplicity and its capabilities to represent orbits with arbitrary eccentricity, nearly non singular elements are used[Roscoe].
-Specifically, we are making use of mean nearly non singular orbital elements - this choice is supported by the fact that these elements only take into account the secular effects and therefore nullifying these effects will be an important part of keeping the formation configuration bounded.
+Due to simplicity and its capabilities to represent orbits with arbitrary eccentricity, nearly non singular elements are used [3].
+Specifically, we are making use of mean nearly non singular orbital elements [9] - this choice is supported by the fact that these elements only take into account the secular effects and therefore nullifying these effects will be an important part of keeping the formation configuration bounded.

-Furthermore, with the introduction of parameters that can be used to geometrically define the formation flying [sengupta], we can design formation flying configurations according to our needs.
+Furthermore, with the introduction of parameters that can be used to geometrically define the formation flying [1], we can design formation flying configurations according to our needs.

 ## Design Parameters for Formation Flying

-Based on **Sengupta and Vadali (2007)** - _"Relative Motion and the Geometry of Formations in Keplerian Elliptic Orbits"_:
+Based on **Sengupta and Vadali (2007)** [1] - _"Relative Motion and the Geometry of Formations in Keplerian Elliptic Orbits"_:

 Here is an example of projected elliptical orbit.
 By using design parameters we can specify in which way our formation flying configuration should be.